 Dzeko faces serious competition to get into the squad next season, let alone the first team, if Roberto Mancini goes on a summer splurge which could see the likes of Eden Hazard and Robin van Persie arrive at the club.

 Dzeko contributed 14 goals towards City's title-winning campaign, including a bullet header to bring the score to 2-2 in the dramatic last-gasp win over QPR on the final day.

-Mancini often preferred to use Sergio Aguero, Mario Balotelli and Carlos Tevez as his main striking options.
-Despite the rumors that he could join Italian champion Juventus this summer, the 26-year-old is determined to prove his critics wrong and fire City to a second successive title.
+Mancini often preferred to use Sergio Aguero, Mario Balotelli and Carlos Tevez as his main striking options but despite the rumours that he could join Italian champions Juventus this summer, the 26-year-old is determined to prove his critics wrong and fire City to a second successive title.